Bacon Wrapped Smokies

 They are darn easy to make, too.
 The trick is to bake the meat first so you can pour off the grease before brushing on the barbecue sauce.

 After you add the sauce, bake them again until everything is sticky, chewy, and positively caramelized.

-Then just sit back and watch them disappear.
+Then just sit back and watch the little smokies wrapped in bacon disappear.

 I’ve also heard of bacon wrapped smokies with brown sugar AND BUTTER, so that’s on my list to try next.